lucapette/web/main/content/writing/my-engineering-management-values.md

 for the next X years?"

 If the answer is not "Of course, it's awesome!"
-I know there's a problem to fix and have to act fast.
+I know there's a problem to fix and I have to act fast.

 Sometimes though, people do not fit anymore.
 They have been working with you for a while and they realise they are not happy anymore.